Visiting and touring Monument Valley in Utah

 Setting up camp fronting Monument Valley

 A few of our group check into their hotel rooms while the majority of our group sets up their tents fronting this campsite that is postcard perfect.
+Even though this wasn’t a real Utah glamping spot, the views and setting here right on the rim of Monument Valley was really a spectacular experience.
 The tour provider has all the necessary equipment including the tents, tarp covers, sleeping bags and we all team up to set up our tents while enjoying these magnificent views.
 Our guides helps us to secure our tent sites by hammering the stakes down securely because of the storms coming late in the evening and preventing any tents from collapsing.
 It definitely was an eventful evening filled with thunder, lighting and monsoon rains which made the camping experience unforgettable and scary.

 Getting the campsite ready with views of the Monuments

 After setting up camp, I ended up walking to our dinner site and stopping by these mud/adobe style huts that the Navajo used in the past and still use for cultural events and presentations.
 These huts called Hogans are basically are like tepees with wood frames and then packed with layers of local clay and soil to create a thick adobe which keeps it cool in the summer and warm in the winter time.
 A modern style stove and piping are built in the center for current use for any Navajo programs happening regularly.